amu-cai/geval/README.md

   from "your account" page)

-_HOST_ must be given when `--submit` is used (unless the creator of the challenge put `--host` option in the `config.txt` file, note that in such a case using `--host` option will result in an error).
+_HOST_ must be given when `--submit` is used (unless the creator of the challenge put `--gonito-host` option in the `config.txt` file, note that in such a case using `--gonito-host` option will result in an error).

 If _TOKEN_ was not given, GEval attempts to read it from the `.token` file, and if the `.token` file does not exist, the user is asked to